mrl-hsl/Soccer-Robot-Playground/README.md

   - Real World :
-    - in this scope , program display the soccer field with an agent (a robot sample) inside it. field's coordinate is based on
+    - in this scope , program display the soccer field with an agent (a robot sample) inside it. field's coordinate is based on RoboCup soccer humanoid league laws 2022.

   - Model World